Parable of the Renegades

 Rio struck again with blinding speed after her declaration and connected without an opposition, eliciting more pained howling from Lucas when a previously untouched side of his neck took its turn to feel Rio's devastating bite and life-draining effect.

 Another five seconds passed before Rio released Lucas' neck again.
-This time, Rio licked all of the blood on her teeth before spitting the collected liquid on Lucas' face.
+This time, Rio licked off all the blood on her teeth before spitting the collected liquid on Lucas' face.

-All that was left at the end of this regeneration were the azure cracks around her human eyes, but they had slightly rescinded.
+She regenerated again and all that was left afterward were the azure cracks around her human eyes, but they had slightly rescinded.

 Then Lucas saw Rio's face lunging at his neck once more, aiming for the first spot she bit.
 At the first sight of her mouth revealing its teeth, Lucas reacted with the only option he had left.

 The heavy atmosphere was forced into silence when two hollow skulls clashed with opposing velocities.
 The dissonant sound created from their collision was so stiff, it was never a pleasure for anyone with the right mind to hear.